Tricensimae

 How long should I spend visiting?

-A visit typically lasts a few hours, allowing ample time to explore the exhibits and engage with the site’s features.
+A visit to Tricensimae typically takes around two to three hours, allowing time to explore the exhibits and enjoy the site.

 Is photography allowed?